 Since we’d spent the previous couple of years rarely using our microwave, it was pretty easy.
 But there were times when we needed to re-heat food that we normally would have used a microwave for.

 Necessity being the mother of all things awesome, we improvised.

 Here’s how we (re)heat food now without a microwave:

 We use this most often for melting coconut oil and butter and for re-heating things like soup and stir fries.
 Popcorn also gets cooked on the stove now.

 For melting, we now use our heavy duty metal measuring cups.
 We used our sauce pans for a little while, but then I got lazy and decided it would be faster to clean the measuring cups, especially since we were just heating a small amount of butter or coconut oil at a time.

 This works best on your smallest burner, with the heat turned on medium.

 We use our oven a lot for heating things that were previously baked that are too big for our toaster oven.
 This method takes the longest, so we’re sure to get started well before we intend to eat.
 At least, we try.

-One way Ian has recently found to speed things up, is to use our cast iron pan.
+One way my husband found to speed things up, is to use our cast iron pan.
 He puts the food in that needs to be heated, along with a tiny bit of water and covers it with the cast iron lid from our Dutch Oven (the fantabulous birthday gift he scored for me at a yard sale for $10 a couple years ago).